 Importance of Biological Indicators in Sterilization

-This Indicators help organizations comply with standards set by regulatory bodies.
-For example the Centers for Disease Control and Prevention (CDC) and ANSI/AAMI ST79.
+- Regulatory Compliance: These indicators help organizations comply with standards set by regulatory bodies, such as the Centers for Disease Control and Prevention (CDC) and ANSI/AAMI ST79.

 Best Practices for Using Biological Indicators